 Chris Darke joined the practice in January 2004, and became a partner in January 2005.
 Norman & Chris worked together for the following 3 years but at the beginning of 2008 Norman retired from the partnership & reduced his working hours until he left us in March 2010.
-Victoria Darke joined Chris in partnership at this time.

 The veterinary surgeons are supported by a team of nurses, student nurses, assistance and trainee nurses who visit us on placements.
 We then have a team of receptionists to welcome you all organised by our practice manager Lucy Soanes.

 We also have a number of visiting clinicians